symfony/panther/README.md

 ### Interactive Mode

-Panther can make a pause in your tests suites after a failure.
+Panther can make a pause in your test suites after a failure.
 It is a break time really appreciated for investigating the problem through the web browser.
-For enabling this mode, you need the `--debug` PHPUnit option without the headless mode:
+To enable this mode, you need the `--debug` PHPUnit option without the headless mode:

     $ PANTHER_NO_HEADLESS=1 bin/phpunit --debug